NullNoname/chromarks/README.md

 Sadly, it turns out the case like this is not too unusual: http://www.makeuseof.com/tag/x-malicious-browser-extensions-help-hackers-target-victims/

 Chrome Web Store will require the developers to be more transparent about the user's privacy (https://yro.slashdot.org/story/16/04/15/1910230/google-updates-chrome-web-store-policy-requires-devs-to-be-more-transparent-about-user-data).
 Starting from July 15th, 2016, extensions that don't comply with the new Chrome Web Store policy will be removed.
-The Chromarks's options menu or the website (chromarks.NET) do not have any Privacy Policy pages, so hopefully Google will do something to this mess.
+The Chromarks's options menu or the website (chromarks.NET) do not have any Privacy Policy pages.

+The malicious version of Chromarks was deleted from Chrome Store as of May 8, 2016, either by its authors or Google.